 Just like most shopping pages from Wix, you’ll have the freedom to customize how everything looks with various unique changes that are special to you.
 You can also customize your product page, and design various solutions for your brand to display your subscription options.
 Finally, the last option is connecting your payment method.

 Remember, when you’re adding a subscription service to Wix and choosing a payment method, you will need to choose a payment provider that supports recurring payments.
 Once you’re done, you can simply start selling online and examine your subscription information from your Wix dashboard as you go.
 Remember, there are tons of flexible options for using Wix.

 Allow shoppers to choose between various one-time purchases and subscription types on your product page.
 You can also automatically charge your customers on a monthly, weekly, or yearly basis.
 Another great feature is the option to get custom notifications wherever someone renews their subscription with you.
 This makes it easier to keep track of who is actually using the subscription service that you have to offer.

 Wix has full SSL secure payment support.
 Therefore, your customer information is protected with 256-bit SSL encryption.
 In addition, Wix only works with payment gateways that offer the highest level of protection.
 This means they all have PCI DSS Level 1 protection.

 Wix Ecommerce Customer Support

-Who would I recommend the Wix Ecommerce platform to?
-Business owners who only plan on selling less than 100 products.
-You can make your site look fairly professional and run perfectly capable payment systems through the interface, and the dashboard is so darn easy to use.
+With Wix Ecommerce you can make your site look fairly professional and run perfectly capable payment systems through the interface, and the dashboard is so darn easy to use.

 That said, drop a line in the comment section if you have any questions about the Wix Ecommerce system.